Prabhulal0410/JS-fundamentals/README.md

 ├── scope.js
 ├── arrrowfucntions.js
 ├── loops.js
-└── more files coming soon..
+└── more files coming soon.
 ```

 Each file focuses on a specific **JavaScript concept**.